SwoopD/baim.city/README.md

 ## Welcome to baim.city

-Currently this is an invite only cheat.
-We will also be setting up an HvH server soon.
+This cheat is currently under construction along with an HvH server we will be releasing a long side of the cheat.

-This cheat coasts $5 dollars a month.
+This cheat will cost $5 dollars a month and will be invite only for the launch.

 ### Features

 Our cheat is feature rich with only the best.
+(WIP)

 ```markdown
 baim.city features (1/13/19)